Calling all freshers

 rung a bell in your life?
 Do you like meeting new people and drinking on a work night?

-If you answered yes to one of the above questions then come and join us!
-We welcome all students from the University of Bristol, the University of the West of England and all other higher education institutions in Bristol.
+If you answered yes to any of the above, come and join us!
+We welcome all students of any ringing ability from the University of Bristol, the University of the West of England and all other higher education institutions in Bristol.

 How do I join?

-- You're welcome to come to any of our practices. (see the calendar for dates)
+- You're welcome to come to any of our practices on Tuesday nights.
+See the calendar for dates.
+The first practice of term wil be Tuesday 29th September at St Matthew's Kingsdown

 We look forward to seeing you soon!